Kim Dong-wook: Military service

 Kim enlisted for his mandatory military service on August 30, 2012, at a training camp in Nonsan, South Chungcheong Province.
 He underwent five weeks of basic training and served for two years as a riot policeman for the Seoul Metropolitan Police Agency.
 Kim was discharged on May 29, 2014.

 Philanthropy

 On March 8, 2022, Kim donated million to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.

 Marriage

 On August 30, 2023, KeyEast confirmed that Kim is getting married with his non-celebrity girlfriend in this winter.
 The wedding ceremony will be held privately somewhere in Seoul.
 Their private wedding ceremony was held on December 22, 2023, at Myeongdong Cathedral.
 His wife is Stella Kim, a Korean-American and a former trainee under SM Entertainment.
 Before she was able to debut in the group Girls' Generation, she returned to the United States and currently works as a marketing expert.
+On November 24, 2025, Kim's agency announced that the couple was expecting their first child.
+On February 10, 2026, Stella Kim announced the birth of a daughter named Rowan Grace.